-- cooperative efforts, proposed by the governor, for the economic development of the state; or - 3. a situation in which the amount involved is less than $\$50,000^{.292}$
+- 1. an emergency for the defense or safety of the civil population or in the planning and preparation for those emergencies; - 2. cooperative efforts, proposed by the governor, for the economic development of the state; or - 3. a situation in which the amount involved is less than \$50,000.290